loganpear/SpaceX-Rocket-Reuse-Prediction/README.md

 # SpaceX Data Science Project

+This capstone project, part of the IBM Data Science course on Coursera, was instructed by IBM and completed independently.
+I utilized AI tools such as ChatGPT for coding efficiency and Microsoft's PowerPoint Designer for slideshow formatting.

-## Introduction
+## Overview

 SpaceX leads the commercial space industry by making space travel more affordable, thanks to its reusable Falcon 9 rockets.
 Priced at $62 million per launch, significantly less than competitors, SpaceX’s cost savings come from reusing the first stage.
-This project involves predicting the likelihood of SpaceX reusing the first stage, using machine learning and public data, simulating the role of a data scientist at Space Y, a new competitor.
+This project involves predicting the likelihood of SpaceX reusing the first stage, using machine learning and public data, simulating the role of a data scientist by covering:

-This project simulates real-life data science challenges, covering data collection, wrangling, exploratory analysis, visualization, model development, evaluation, and stakeholder reporting.
-As a Data Scientist for a startup competing with SpaceX, the goal is to predict the success of Falcon 9 first stage landings.
+- Data collection
+- Wrangling
+- Exploratory analysis
+- Visualization
+- Model development
+- Evaluation
+- Stakeholder reporting

 ## Business Problem